Emacs is a customizable lisp based entity.

 "bb" '(helm-mini :which-key "list")

-"bd" '(kill-this-buffer :which-key "delete this buffer")
+"bd" '(kill-current-buffer :which-key "delete current buffer"))(kb::def

 (kb::defg